nabil828/comp1537-f22/Assignments/A3/readme.md

 Unicorns which like apple
 Result => Roooooodles,Solnara,Raleigh,Leia,Pilot

 Test Case 5
 Unicorns which like apple and carrot
 Result => Solnara
 ```

-- If filtering/projection is worknig, you should get [4] marks
+- If filtering/projection is working, you should get [4] marks
 ```
 Test Case 1 - Filter Name Only
 Test Case 2 - Filter Weight Only